Ruchita-Raghu/ruchita-raghu-portfolio/Application & Practice/Classroom Learning.md

 <li> Geography - Global Environment Change </li>
 <li> Art History - Images of Culture: Islamic Art and Architecture </li>
 <br>
+### Internal Business Environment Knowledge
 <p> The business core classes at Daniels prepare a student to face the business world with a strong foundation.
-No matter what our major is, we take classes in different areas to gain a knowledge about the necessary aspects of life.
+No matter what our major is, we take classes in different areas to gain a knowledge about the necessary aspects of a business.
 The classes surround basics of every business field a student should know.
 Starting from marketing to finance, accounting to ethics, legal studies to analytics, management to communication, professional development to industrial revolution, and even math! </p>
-<p> One of the biggest skills I have picked up is using tools across multiple fields.
-For example, here are some examples of using Microsoft Excel for different business classes - </p>
+<p> Here are some business classes I took - </p>
 <li> Introduction to Accounting </li>
 <li> Managerial Accounting for Decision Making </li>
+<li> Financial Decision Making </li>
 <li> Corporate Financial Problems </li>
 <li> Financial Markets & Institutions </li>
+<li> Multinational Financial Management </li>
+<li> Introduction to Marketing </li>
+<li> Methods of Marketing Research </li>
+<li> Leading High Performance Organizations </li>
+<li> Business Policy & Strategy </li>
+<li> Foundations of Business Law </li>
+<li> Business for the Public Good </li>
+<li> Understanding Financial Statements </li>
-<li> Analytics Sequence </li>
+<li> Analytics I, II, III Sequence </li>
 <br>
 <p> Several presentation skills were developed as I worked individually and in groups.
 It was very insightful to learn how to present on multiple mediums, cater to variety of audience types, learning various tools and techniques, how to be creative etc. </p>
-<p> Find some of my work from <a href='https://github.com/Ruchita-Raghu/ruchita-raghu-portfolio/tree/main/Application%20%26%20Practice'>here! </a> </p>
+<p> Find some of my work from classes <a href='https://github.com/Ruchita-Raghu/ruchita-raghu-portfolio/tree/main/Application%20%26%20Practice'>here! </a> </p>

 <a href='https://github.com/Ruchita-Raghu/ruchita-raghu-portfolio/blob/main/Application%20%26%20Practice/Classroom%20Learning.md#comprehensive-undergraduate-program-and-student-development'> <img src="https://user-images.githubusercontent.com/116829793/202770254-427e1c4a-1184-4f6c-8a23-73533d674c13.png" height=50 width=230 /> </a>